austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Continued to work on learnyoumongo exercises.
 Completed 5/9 exercises.

 **Thoughts**: I think I am in another working lull.
 I need to focus and put in the hours.
+Purchased Colt Steele's new Advanced Web Developer Bootcamp.
+Looks like it has a lot of good material in it.
+Looking forward to starting it.

 ### Day 64: September 28, 2017